 Foster parents take children into their homes to give them stability and love at a crucial time in their lives.
 Some lose contact with friends and family because foster parenting is an all-consuming task.
 Former foster parents say they stopped fostering because they felt isolated and overwhelmed.

 Community service groups in the Capital Region have responded to this need by sponsoring FFNY teams.
-Volunteers are trained and coached by the FFNY Program Director, an experienced child welfare professional who:
+Volunteers are trained and coached by FFNY Program Staff who:

 Contact the FFNY Program Director for more information.